 Market situation in the line of business and sector, ratio supply to demand, competitors’ strengths, weaknesses and strategies, differentiating factors in view of competitors.

 Premises, location, required equipment, employees and initial financing, advertising and marketing, web pages, insurances, accounting etc.

 Investments in premises and equipment, capital required to cover costs of establishment and the first few months in operation, financing instruments.

 Sales margin required to cover fixed costs and amortisation of loans or other financing costs, pricing principles for gaining the required sales profits in order to achieve the minimum profit objectives.

 Bear in mind that a business plan prepared for setting up a business is not for ever.
 It must be updated and developed, and must grow alongside the business.
 A business plan is the entrepreneur’s tool for keeping up-to-date.

-Watch Business plan's presentation video on YouTube.
+Watch Business plan's tutorial videos.